Program activities are for kids who will are 8-12 years old.

 Please make sure you have served your child breakfast before you drop him/her off every day.

-It is the responsibility of the parent to provide a healthy lunch for their child.
-The lunch should be brought in a lunch box with an ice pack in it.
+It is the responsibility of the parent to provide a healthy lunch for their child or pay for a lunch order ahead of time.
 A microwave is available to heat any food that requires warming.
-Food should be “ready to eat”.
 Please put your child’s name on the outside of your child’s lunch box and any other containers.
-Please do not send any candy, chips, chocolates, sodas or other unhealthy choices as your child’s meals.

 Group Size and Ratio